KingIndra/Weather-Assignment/README.md

 ## Environment Variables

-Once you have obtained the API key, create a `.env` file in the root directory of your project.
-Inside the `.env` file, paste your API key with the variable name `VITE_API_KEY`.
+After acquiring the API key, open a file named `.env` located in the root directory of your project.
+Insert your API key into this file under the variable name `VITE_API_KEY`.

 Make sure to keep your API key secure and avoid sharing it publicly.